ubeninja77/hotel/README.md

 - The hotel has 20 rooms, and they are numbered 1 through 20
 - Every room is identical, and a room always costs $200/night
 - The last day of a reservation is the checkout day, so the guest should not be charged for that night
+- When reserving a room, the user provides only the start and end dates - the library should determine which room to use for the reservation
 - For this wave, any room can be reserved at any time, and you don't need to check whether reservations conflict with each other (this will come in wave 2!)

 #### Hints